© 2013 Hampen Gurney Church of England Primary School

 We have very close links with Westminster Sports Unit and other local sporting groups.
 Over the last year, pupils have benefitted from climbing and martial arts taster sessions, tennis and football coaching.

 In addition to PE taking place in curriculum time, pupils are also able to attend clubs after school.
-Please see the after-school club section form more information.
+Please see the after-school club section (Day by Day - Resources) for more information.

 Our annual sports day, is one of the highlights of the school calendar.
 Well-attended by parents, pupils compete in their houses over a series of events at the track at Paddington Recreation Ground.
 Please note that pupils should not be brought to school on this day: parents should arrange for children to be dropped and collected directly from the sports centre.